15 Guilt-Free, Cheesy Snacks from The Store

 One ¾ oz bar serving: 80 calories, 7 g fat, 4.5 g sat fat, 130 mg sodium, <1 g carbs, 0 g fiber, 0 g sugar, 5 g protein

-About 30 g of cheddar cheese contains 240 mg of calcium; one and a half of these yummy bars will get you there.
+About 30 g of cheddar cheese contains 240 mg of calcium; one and a half of these yummy cheese snacks will get you there.
 Why you should care: The amount of calcium your body needs to support bone health changes through different stages of life.
 The Institute of Medicine of the US National Academy of Sciences recommends that women ages 19-50 aim for 1,000 mg daily, increasing that number to 1,200 mg after the age of 50.
 For men ages 19-70, the IOM says to aim for 1,000 mg daily, increasing that to 1,200 after the age of 70.
-Ladies, keep your efforts in check and find out the 30 Flat-Belly Mistakes That Women Make.

 Rhythm Superfoods Zesty Nacho Kale Chips